Quantum Liouville Cosmology: Wavefunctions at one loop and beyond

 The shifts leave the quadratic action for $\delta\varphi$ invariant, so the analysis in §\ref{sec:fluct} again goes through, but produces an additional factor

 which, remarkably, is independent of $A$ and $\ell$.
 Here, we focus on a light insertion and have used \eqref{eq:lambda_b} for $\lambda_{\mathrm{b},0}$.
-Note that the quadratic form in the exponent is of indefinite signature, i.e.~precisely one of the two integrals converge along the imaginary contour.
-We have already seen in \eqref{eq:fixed_ell_inv_Laplace} that the integration contour of $\delta\Lambda_\mathrm{b}$ has to be rotated when the saddle is a large spherical cap, but not when it is a small cap.
-Hence, the opposite holds for the integration contour of $\delta\Lambda$.
+Note that the quadratic form in the exponent is of indefinite signature, i.e.\ precisely one of the two integrals converges along the imaginary contour.
+We have already seen in \eqref{eq:fixed_ell_inv_Laplace} that the integration contour for $\delta\Lambda_\mathrm{b}$ has to be rotated when the saddle is a large spherical cap, but not when it is a small cap.
+Performing that integral first, the opposite holds for the integration contour for $\delta\Lambda$.
 Relatedly, as shown in §\ref{sec:fluct}, the negative mode is a boundary mode on the small cap but a bulk mode on the large cap.
-The contour should be rotated to produce the same phase, $\pm\ii$, as a negative mode, as explained in §\ref{sec:fixed_ell}, see in particular footnote~\ref{footnote:Laplace_contour_rotation}.
+In the timelike theory, the contour should be rotated to produce the same phase as a negative mode, $\pm\ii$, as explained in §\ref{sec:fixed_ell} (see, in particular, footnote~\ref{footnote:Laplace_contour_rotation}).